aws-samples/smallmatter-package/README.md

 - `smallmatter.typecheck`: check possible dtypes of a csv file.
   - For each column, list the auto-detected dtypes.
-Useful to check data for data qualities (e.g., mixed-in string and numbers in the same column).
+Useful to check data for data qualities (e.g., mixed-in strings and numbers in the same column).
   - Generate html reports of the auto-detected dtypes.
   - CLI interface to generate those html reports.

 - `smallmatter.ds`: for rapid prototyping of some data science tasks.
-  - `SimpleMatrixPlotter`: a simpler helper class to fill-in supplot one after another.
+  - `SimpleMatrixPlotter`: a simpler helper class to fill-in subplots one after another.
   - `MontagePager`: a pager to group and save subplots into multiple montage image files.
   - `DFBuilder`: a helper class to build a Pandas dataframe incrementally, row-by-row.
   - `json_np_converter`: convert numpy values to JSON-compliant data type.
-  - `PyExec`: typical use-case: to implement data dictionary or config files that can mix-in Python code to construct certain variables.
+  - `PyExec`: typical use-case: to implement a data dictionary or config files that can mix-in Python code to construct certain variables.

 - `bin/pp.sh`: standard template to run `pandas-profiling`.